ymatrix-data/gpupgrade/README.md

 ```
 should only run the integration tests

-In order to run the integration tests, the greenplum database must be up and
+In order to run the integration tests, a Greenplum Database cluster must be up and
 running.
-We typically integration test the "happy path" expected behavior of the code
+We typically integration test the "happy path" (expected behavior) of the code
-when writing new features.
-We allow the unit tests to cover error messaging
+when writing new features and allow the unit tests to cover error messaging
 and other edge cases.
 We are not strict about outside-in (integration-first)
 or inside-out (unit-first) TDD.

 Integration tests here signify end-to-end testing from the outside, starting
-with a call to an actual gp_upgrade binary.
+with a call to an actual gpupgrade binary.
 Therefore, the integration tests
 do their own `Build()` of the code, using the gomega `gexec` library.

 The default integration tests do not build with the special build flags that